Scouts for Equality: History

+On December 31, 2020, the Board of Directors dissolved Scouts for Equality by a unanimous vote.

 Campaigns

 SFE encourages and provides support to local Boy Scout councils and troops to decline to participate in enforcing BSA's anti-gay policy, and tracks such actions, like the Northern Star Council (Minnesota), and Connecticut Rivers Council.

 The organization tallies the many donors who have withdrawn or threatened to withdraw their support, such as United Way of Cleveland and United Way of the Capitol Region (Pennsylvania).

 The organization also maintains a list of Eagle Scouts who return their awards to the BSA in protest of the organization's ban on non-heterosexual members and leaders, though it does not recommend returning the award.
 In October 2012, Scouts for Equality announced that more than 300 Eagle Scouts had returned their awards.
 Scouts for Equality has also collected Eagle Scout awards submitted in protest of the BSA's policies and forwarded them to Ryan Andresen, a 17-year-old California scout who completed the requirements for Eagle Scout but whose award was denied by his scoutmaster because he is gay.